 A short bridge connects this island to mainland Texas, but it feels like a world away thanks to the beautiful beaches and Victorian Architecture.
 The Lone Star State is known for brutal heat, but in winter, the temperatures cool down enough to enjoy exploring its famous Pleasure Pier (which features amusement park rides, dining, and games), even when the sun is high.
 Not to mention, it also is host to miles of exquisite beaches.

 It is no secret that the New Zealand countryside is some of the most beautiful green space on earth.
 See it for yourself when you visit the small nation’s capital, Auckland.
 There are other sights worth seeing, too, including historic monuments and landmarks of the native Maori and Polynesian people.

 Arizona is home to more spas and resorts than you can imagine.
-That may make it the most tranquil place to visit and unwind, especially when winter gets under your skin.
-Landscapes converge in this dry mountainous state, where you can explore forests, canyons, and hot springs at your leisure.
+It may be the most tranquil place to visit and unwind, especially when winter gets under your skin.
+Landscapes converge in this dry mountainous state, where you can explore forests, canyons, and hot springs.